Data Centers in Gillette

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Peering is typically handled privately or through network providers connecting to larger exchanges in regional hubs like Denver.
+Most interconnection is handled privately between carriers or routed through regional and national exchange points in larger metropolitan areas like Denver.

 Power Analysis